frontend/toolbox/assets/components/doc/unit.md

 # Unit testing

 Unit testing is the best way to know if your code works or not.
-It **decontextualized code** to test it in a clean environment, without any “noise”.
+It **decontextualizes code** to test it in a clean environment, without any “noise”.

-We are using [Mocha](http://mochajs.org/) as test framework and [Chai](http://chaijs.com/) for assertions.
-And because a lot of our frontend scripts are using [jQuery](http://jquery.com/), we are using [jsdom](https://github.com/tmpvar/jsdom) for emulating the DOM.
+We are using [Mocha](http://mochajs.org/) as our test framework and [Chai](http://chaijs.com/) for assertions.
+And because a lot of our frontend scripts are using [jQuery](http://jquery.com/), we are using [jsdom](https://github.com/tmpvar/jsdom) to emulate the DOM.

 For example if you have a simple `main.js` jQuery script like :